valerio-oliveira/dataops-trail/README.md

 ---

-## Refferences
+## References

-These are some links I made used of.
+These are some of the many links I made used of.

 [Installing Python](https://linuxhint.com/install-python-3-9-linux-mint/)